Sacred 2 character selection with the High Elf class chosen in the menu before starting the campaign.

 Tip 1

-Don’t just start with the hero that looks coolest.
-Sacred 2 is more fun when you choose a character that matches how you want to play.
-Do you prefer ranged damage, tanking up close, or experimenting with magic?
+Don’t start with the hero that just looks coolest.
+Sacred 2 is more fun when you choose a character that fits how you like to play.
+Do you prefer ranged attacks, front-line tanking, or experimenting with magic?

 Tip 2

-Sacred 2 drops a lot of loot.
-Focus on gear that actually improves your build and sell the rest regularly.
-Otherwise you’ll spend more time in your inventory than out in Ancaria.
+Sacred 2 throws a lot of loot at you.
+Focus on gear that actually improves your build and sell the rest as you go.
+Otherwise, you’ll spend more time in your inventory than out in Ancaria.

 Tip 3